Opossum: Diet

-Opossums eat dead animals, insects, rodents and birds.
-They also feed on eggs, frogs, plants, fruits and grain.
-One source notes their need for high amounts of calcium.
-To fulfill this need, opossums eat the skeletal remains of rodents and roadkill animals.
-They will also eat dog food, cat food and human food waste.
+Opossums eat insects, rodents, birds, eggs, frogs, plants, fruits and grain.
+Some species may eat the skeletal remains of rodents and roadkill animals to fulfill their calcium requirements.
+In captivity, opossums will eat practically anything including dog and cat food, livestock fodder and discarded human food scraps and waste.

 Many large opossums (Didelphini) are immune to the venom of rattlesnakes and pit vipers (Crotalinae) and regularly prey upon these snakes.
 This adaptation seems to be unique to the Didelphini, as their closest relative, the brown four-eyed opossum, is not immune to snake venom.
 Similar adaptations are seen in other small predatory mammals such as mongooses and hedgehogs.
 Didelphin opossums and crotaline vipers have been suggested to be in an evolutionary arms race.
 Some authors have suggested that this adaptation originally arose as a defense mechanism, allowing a rare reversal of an evolutionary arms race where the former prey has become the predator, whereas others have suggested it arose as a predatory adaptation given that it also occurs in other predatory mammals and does not occur in opossums that do not regularly eat other vertebrates.
 The fer-de-lance, one of the most venomous snakes in the New World, may have developed its highly potent venom as a means to prey on or a defense mechanism against large opossums.

-A widely publicized 2009 study by the Cary Institute indicated that Virginia opossums in a laboratory setting could eat thousands of ticks per week grooming.
-However, subsequent studies of the stomach contents of wild Virginia opossums have not found any ticks in their diet.

-Habitat
+Range and habitat

 Opossums are found in North, Central, and South America.
 The Virginia opossum lives in regions as far north as Canada and as far south as Central America, while other types of opossums only inhabit countries south of the United States.
 The Virginia opossum can often be found in wooded areas, though its habitat may vary widely.
 Opossums are generally found in areas like forests, shrubland, mangrove swamps, rainforests and eucalyptus forests.
-Opossums have been found moving northward in recent years.
+Opossums have been found moving northward.